 Please note that in some cases, downgrading firmware might lead to IMEI loss.
 This occurs due to the difference in EFS location in newer and older Samsung firmwares.
 Several people who tried downgrading to Android 4.1 or 4.2 from Android 4.3 have reported this issue.
 We, therefore, strongly recommend you to be prepared for good.
 To backup your EFS partition/IMEI, please refer to the following tutorial:

 How to Backup and Restore IMEI on Samsung Galaxy Devices

 Installing the Downgrade Firmware:

-Installing a firmware version that is lower than the current one is just the same as installing a higher one, but you have to one more thing that you do not usually do.
+Installing a firmware version that is lower than the current one is just the same as installing a higher one, but you have to do one more thing that you do not usually do.
+Finally, here are the steps on how to downgrade firmware on samsung galaxy devices.
 I assume that you have already done as described above, so let’s go ahead.

 - Turn off your Samsung Galaxy device whether it a phone or tablet and boot into Download/Odin Mode.
 If it is a phone, you can enter the Download Mode doing this: Press and hold the Volume Down+Home buttons together and then long press the Power Button till the screen turns up.
 Now press the Volume Up key to enter the Download Mode.
 In case you have a Galaxy Tab device, do this: Press and hold the Volume Up+Power buttons together, and then press the Volume Up key when prompted.